 The Winter Fuel Payment can be paid in other EEA Member States.
 However, a “temperature link” introduced in 2015 means it is no longer payable to people living in Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain.

 Further information on the rules, details of the payment arrangements for this winter and claim forms are available at the GOV.UK website.

-The cost to the Exchequer is approximately £2 billion a year (HL Deb 28 April 2016 c1236).
 Some have argued that the Winter Fuel Payment and other “universal benefits” for older people can no longer be justified, in light of the deficit and benefit cuts facing non-retired households – see Commons Library briefing 06354, Pensioner benefits.

 In its manifesto for the 2017 election, the Conservative Party said it would means-test the Winter Fuel Payment.
 However, the 26 June agreement between the Conservative and Democratic Unionist Parties said that both parties had agreed that there would be no change to “the universal nature of the Winter Fuel Payment.”

 Background to the scheme can be found in Commons Library briefing SN/SP/599, Winter Fuel Payments, which covers the introduction of Winter Fuel Payments and changes up to 2005.

 The Winter Fuel Payments scheme is entirely separate from the Cold Weather Payments scheme, under which recipients of certain benefits receive automatic payments of £25 a week during periods of very cold weather – see Commons Library briefing 08254, Cold Weather Payments for winter 2017/2018, for further details.
 Commons Library briefing 06163, Help with energy bills, gives information on other sources of financial and practical help with domestic energy bills, and also outlines current policy developments.